0370 1500 100

-I am an Associate Solicitor within the Medical Negligence team in our Birmingham office and I have worked for Irwin Mitchell since 2007.
+I am a Partner within the Medical Negligence team in our Birmingham office and I have worked for Irwin Mitchell since 2007.

 I act exclusively on behalf of clients in clinical negligence cases, helping people bring claims against NHS Trusts, GPs and private practitioners.
 I have a varied caseload including cases resulting in amputations, poor outcomes from cosmetic surgery and cases leading to fatalities.